bobaebak/bobaebak.github.io/_posts/2022-12-2-python-virtualenv.md

 ---
 layout: post
-title: Python Virtual Environment Set Up on Ubuntu
+title: How to install Python Virtual Environment on Ubuntu
-categories: study
+categories: Blog
 tags: [python, virtual environment]
 ---

-<h1> How to install Python Virtual Environment on Ubuntu </h1>

 <h2> What is the Python Virtual Environment? </h2>

 In Python, a virtual environment allows us to use separate python execution environment for each project on a single PC.